Affordable & Free Summer Family Activities

 Top 10 Affordable or Free Summer Family Vacation Ideas

-- Go stargazing: Throughout the year, Big Bear is the perfect spot for stargazing in Southern California plus, it's FREE!
+- Go stargazing: Throughout the year, Big Bear is the perfect spot for stargazing in Southern California, and it's FREE!
 Find out best stargazing spots and tips to see nature's beautiful night backdrop.

 - Hook a number of different fish from the lake: Big Bear Lake offers one of the top rated fishing spots in all of Southern California.
 Along with trout and bass, you will also love to find the waters of Big Bear Lake offer an abundant supply of catfish, crappie, blue gill and sunfish.
 Fishermen of all types will find something to their liking in the pristine waters of the lake.
 Grab a fishing license, tackle, bait and a chair and you can fish from the shoreline such as on the Stanfield Cutoff bridge or Grout Bay.

-- Enjoy fresh produce and artwork: Every Tuesday from April until October, the Farmer's Market at the Big Bear Convention Center gives everyone a chance to buy sustainably grown produce, works of art, antiques and delicious food from a selection of food carts.
+- Enjoy fresh produce and artwork: Every Tuesday from April until October, the Farmer's Market at the Big Bear Convention Center gives everyone a chance to buy produce, works of art, antiques and other delicious food from a from a variety of artisans.
 Be sure to bring cash as most vendors do not accept credit cards.

-- View beautiful classic cars: Big Bear's popular Antique Car Club Fun Run on August 11-13, 2016 and is free to the public.
-The Fun Run features a car show with 500+ cars - roadsters, classics, antiques and hot rods, lining the streets of Big Bear Village.
-Saturday, August 12, is the day to view the cars which will be lined up along the Village streets.
-There will be vendors throughout the car show as well as a selection of foods.
+- View beautiful classic cars: Big Bear's popular Antique Car Club Fun Run is free to the public.
+The Fun Run features 500+ cars - roadsters, classics, antiques and hot rods, lining the streets of Big Bear Village.

 - Visit and feed local animals: At the Baldwin Lake Stables and petting zoo, you can get up close and personal with friendly and local animals and learn about them first hand while entertaining your little ones for very little money.
 Just pay for the feed and you're set!

-- Free Nature Walks at The Big Bear Discovery Center: The Big Bear Discovery Center's free 30-minute Nature Walks are on Saturdays at 1pm and 2 pm and Sundays at 11 am and 12 noon.
-The walks provide visitors an opportunity to learn about the local plant life, wildlife and interesting historical facts about Big Bear.
+- Free Nature Walks at The Big Bear Discovery Center: The Big Bear Discovery Center's free Nature Walks are Saturdays and Sundays.
+Walks provide visitors an opportunity to learn about the local plant life, wildlife and interesting historical facts about Big Bear.
 This activity is ideal for families and individuals who want to gain a greater appreciation of the San Bernardino Mountains.
 Nature walks are not strenuous and designed for all hiking skill levels.

 - Kayaking or Canoeing on Big Bear Lake: Kayaking in many of the bay areas on Big Bear Lake is an enjoyable way to experience the beauty of nature and serenity spring.
-Kayak rentals at many of Big Bear's Marinas start at approximately $20, and a convenient way to get a kayak in the water without having to hauling equipment from a rental shop.
+Kayak rentals at many marinas start at approximately $20.

 - Go for a photo hike: Why experience the beautiful views that can be found along any of Big Bear’s hiking trails only once?
 By taking a photography hike through the woodlands and numerous trails of the Valley, you can preserve the experience and beauty of Big Bear for years.
 Be sure to pick up your Adventure Pass, $5 per day (if paying with cash), at the Big Bear's Visitors Center.